LukeGrahamLandry/franca/devlog.md

 ## (Jun 15)

 - stop using libc rand(). found a short one from the internet that seems to produce numbers. what more can i ask for.
+- fetch_or_crash: don't exec `shasum`, just use my own Sha256 implementation
+- it's nontrivial to find a c program that can open a zip file and is not distributed in the form of a zip file.
+- did userspace_target_os() as a tiny test just to make sure it's not a big expressiveness loss
+- removed #link_rename, same rational as #target_os, but easier, last usage was just for objc_msgSend.

 ## (Jun 14)